Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰

 The SET File

 Sharkbase always runs under DOS, in what is left of the computer’s memory after DOS itself (and possibly some memory-resident programs and/or a network) are loaded.
 If total memoryis 640K, anywhere from 350K to 625K will be available to SharkBase.
-If not enough free memory is available, SharkBase cannot be run.
+If not enough free memory is available, SharkBase will not load and run.

-Sharkbase, however, allows high-memory to be limited to as little at 48K, and to allocate up to 32K for loading assembly~language modules assembled into binary files and executed from within Sharkliase Professional.
+Sharkbase, however, allows high-memory to be limited to as little at 48K, and to allocate up to 32K for loading assembly~language modules assembled into binary files and executed from within SharkBase Professional.

 The DOS memory looks like this when fully loaded: